Person reviewing short-term loan options after receiving medical bills with existing debt

 Quick Answer

 Short-term loans for medical bills can bridge a critical gap when a hospital bill arrives unexpectedly, but they carry real risks for anyone already carrying debt.
-According to KFF’s Health Care Debt Survey, roughly 100 million Americans hold some form of medical debt — and many turn to high-interest borrowing to manage it.
+According to KFF’s Health Care Debt Survey, roughly 100 million Americans hold some form of medical debt, and many turn to high-interest borrowing to manage it.
 The cost of that choice depends heavily on loan type, existing debt load, and repayment timeline.

-For borrowers already stretched thin, adding a short-term loan without a clear repayment plan can convert a one-time medical crisis into a long-term debt spiral.
+Adding a short-term loan without a clear repayment plan can convert a one-time medical crisis into a long-term debt spiral.
 Understanding the mechanics before signing matters more here than in almost any other borrowing scenario.

 How Do Short-Term Loans Work When You Already Have Medical Debt?

 Short-term loans are unsecured, fast-access credit products with repayment terms typically ranging from two weeks to 24 months.
-When applied to medical bills, they function as a way to pay a provider immediately and then repay the lender in installments — but the total cost of borrowing often exceeds what a payment plan directly with the hospital would charge.
+When applied to medical bills, they function as a way to pay a provider immediately and then repay the lender in installments, but the total cost of borrowing often exceeds what a payment plan directly with the hospital would charge.

 Lenders assess existing debt through your debt-to-income ratio (DTI).
 Most conventional personal loan lenders prefer a DTI below 43%, according to the Consumer Financial Protection Bureau (CFPB).
 Borrowers with existing medical debt on their credit report may find their DTI already elevated, which limits access to lower-rate products and pushes them toward payday or subprime installment lenders.